sailfish009/mydl_C/docs/tutorials/evaluation.md

 Evaluation is a process that takes a number of inputs/outputs pairs and aggregate them.
 You can always [use the model](models.html) directly and just parse its inputs/outputs manually to perform evaluation.
-Alternatively, evaluation is implemented in detectron2 using the [DatasetEvaluator](../modules/evaluation.html#detectron2.evaluation.DatasetEvaluator) interface.
+Alternatively, evaluation is implemented in mydl using the [DatasetEvaluator](../modules/evaluation.html#mydl.evaluation.DatasetEvaluator) interface.

 Detectron2 includes a few `DatasetEvaluator` that computes metrics using standard dataset-specific